 00.04.03.04 Organization; Qualification; Quorum

-The School Committee shall meet for organization no later than two weeks after the annual Town Meeting and at said meeting the member-elect shall be sworn to the faithful discharge of their duties by the Town Clerk or by a Justice of the Peace.
-The majority of the whole number of the School Committee shall be a quorum and the Committee shall elect its own Chairperson.
+The School Committee shall meet for organization no later than two weeks after the annual Town Meeting and at said meeting the member-elect shall be sworn to the faithful discharge of their duties by the Town Clerk or an official authorized to administer oaths of office.
+The majority of the whole number of the School Committee shall be a quorum and the Committee shall elect its own Chair.

 00.04.03.05 Powers and Duties

 The School Committee shall have all the powers conferred and shall perform all the duties imposed by law upon School Committees in regard to the care and management of the public schools of the Town, except as otherwise provided in this Charter.
-The School Committee shall prepare budget estimates in detail of the several sums required during the ensuing budget year for the support of the public schools; and at least 45 days before the beginning of the budget year, the School Committee shall furnish copies of such estimates to the Manager.
+The School Committee shall prepare budget estimates in detail of the several sums required during the ensuing budget year for the support of the public schools; and at least 75 days before the beginning of the budget year, the School Committee shall furnish copies of such estimates to the Budget Committee and Town Manager.

-At the first meeting annuall, or as soon thereafter as possible, the School Committee shall elect by majority vote of the entire committee one of its members as chairman of the School Committee for the ensuing year, and the School Committee may fill for the unexpired term any vacancy in the office of chairman that may occur.
-The chariman shall preside at all meetings of the School Committee and shall have a vote as other members of said committee.
+At the first meeting annually, or as soon thereafter as possible, the School Committee shall elect by majority vote of the entire committee one of its members as chair of the School Committee for the ensuing year, and the School Committee may fill for the unexpired term any vacancy in the office of chair that may occur.
+The chair shall preside at all meetings of the School Committee and shall have a vote as other members of said committee.

-The compensation of the School Committee members and Committee Chairperson shall be established annually at the annual Town Meeting.
+The compensation of the School Committee members and Committee Chair shall be established annually at the annual Town Meeting as part of the annual school budget.
 The compensation established at the annual Town Meeting shall be paid to the Committee members in equal quarterly payments; however, if a Committee member misses two or more regular or duly called Committee meetings in a quarter, without an excuse approved by the Committee, the pay for that quarter shall be forfeited.